Selenite-Player/Selenite/readme.md

 1. Clone the [repository](https://github.com/Selenite-Player/Selenite).
 2. Install all dependencies via ```npm install```.
-3. Go through the [Setup](#setup) steps detailed in the next paragraph.
+3. Go through the [Spotify Setup](#spotify-setup) steps detailed in the next paragraph.
 4. Start the app with ```npm start```.

-### Setup
+### Spotify Setup

 To use this app, you will need to get a ```Client Id``` from Spotify and [add the app to your developer account](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/):

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
-2. Click on _Create an App_ and enter a name and description of your choice.
+2. Click on "_Create an App_" and enter a name and description of your choice.
 3. Once the app is registered, you will be redirected to the app overview page.
-Here you will find your ```Client Id```.
-Copy the id and add it to Selenite's config file.
+Here you will find your ```Client ID```.
+You will need it later to authenticate your Spotify account.
 4. Next, you will have to add a _redirect URI_.
 Per default, Selenite is set to use port 8888, so the URI will be ```http://localhost:8888/callback```.
-If you want to run the app on a different port, you can change the port in the Selenite config file and adjust the callback URI accordingly.
-Back at the app overview page, click on _Edit Settings_ and enter the URI under _Redirect URIs_.
+If you want to run the app on a different port, you can change the port in Selenite's settings and adjust the callback URI accordingly.
+Back at the app overview page, click on "_Edit Settings_" and enter the URI under "_Redirect URIs_".
 Save, and you are all set to go!

 ### Usage

-Upon first launch, Selenite will open a Spotify login page and ask for permission to view your account data (for login and authentication), your activity on Spotify (to retrieve playback information), and to take actions in Spotify on your behalf (to add or remove liked songs).
-Selenite itself doesn't access any of your account data, it is only needed during the sign-in and authentication process.
+Upon first launch, Selenite will ask for your [Spotify Client ID](#spotify-setup).
+Once you save your ID, the app will open a Spotify login page and ask for permission to view your account data (for login and authentication), your activity on Spotify (to retrieve playback information), and to take actions in Spotify on your behalf (to add or remove liked songs).
+Selenite itself doesn't access any of your account data, it is only needed by Spotify during the sign-in and authentication process.

-Once you are succsfully logged in, you will be redirected to the app.
+Once you are succsfully logged in, you will be redirected back to the app.
 Open Spotify on a device of your choosing and start playing your music or podcasts.
 Selenite will pick up which device you are listening on and connect to it.
 Now you can minimize or let Spotify run in the background and navigate your playback via Selenite.

 You can play, pause, and skip tracks, as well as enable or disable shuffle and repeat.
 You can also jump into the middle of a track using the progress bar.
 If you want to save or remove a song from your library, simply click the heart icon on the cover image.